-Healthcare for students - https://myhealth.missouristate.edu/login\dualauthentication.aspx Magers Health and Wellness Center is conveniently located on the Missouri State University campus next to the University bookstore.
-Magers provides medical services to all members of the University community, ages 6 years and older.
+Healthcare for students

+Magers Health and Wellness Center is conveniently located on the Missouri State University campus next to the University bookstore.
+Magers provides medical services to all members of the

+University community, ages 6 years and older.
 Patients are seen in the Magers Health and Wellness Center by appointment.
 A limited number of openings are available for sudden illness or injury.
 Students need a BearPass Card for an appointment.
 Students will check-in at the appointment desk and check-out with the business office cashier window.
 To schedule an appointment, call 417-836-4000.
+View your online health record.